Uzbekistan, Republic of

 Rental income received by non-residents should be taxed at source of payment at the 20% rate.

-- the use of patent, trademark, design or model, plan, secret formula or process, or for information (know-how) concerning industrial, commercial, or scientific experience.
+- usage of a patent (certificate) confirming the right to an industrial property object, a brand (service mark), a trademark, design or model, plan, secret formula or process, or information (know-how) concerning industrial, commercial, or scientific expertise, and

 Taxable income of an individual also includes, without limitation, prizes and lottery winnings.